Tuffolino: Background

 Following the establishment of an autarkic policy by the fascist regime in Italy, following the year 1938 the ministry of popular culture imposed restrictions on the freedom of the press, such as restrictions regarding the publication of American comic books.

 Initially Mickey Mouse was spared (probably because of the "good relations" between Mussolini and Mondadori), however starting from the 303th weekly publication (13 October 1938) all American comic books that were not from the Disney Company were replaced by comic books produced in Italy.
-Another reason was because Romano and Anna Maria were fans of Disney, especially franchises involving Mickey Mouse and Peter Pig(they had a kid-sizes wooden statue of Mickey Mouse in their room).
+Another theorized reason was because Romano and Anna Maria were fans of Disney, especially franchises involving Mickey Mouse and Peter Pig (they had a kid-sizes wooden statue of Mickey Mouse in their room).
+However, Romano himself stated that his father did not directly protect the publication of Mickey Mouse, but rather the Grand Council of Fascism initially deemed the comic politically irrelevant on its own.
+An additional reason was the economic accords between William Randolph Hearst and Arnoldo Mondadori which guaranteed the export of the comics.

 After a while, however, the developments in the new realities brought by World War II and the increasingly warmer relations between the Allied Powers and the United States of America started to put into question the exemptions given to the Mickey Mouse comic books.
 In April 1941 Arnoldo Mondadori started talks with the ministry of popular culture about a proposed extension of the exemption regarding such comics at least up until the end of the year, especially since changing the name of the publications would have impacted in a sever manner the funds of the company; After all, besides the fact that the Mickey Mouse's stories occupied 3 pages out of the total 12/16 average total pages of the journals published by Mondadori, the stories were not all made in America, but also partially made by Italian authors. extension to the exemption was approved, however in December 1941, after the entry of the US in the war and their declaration of war against Italy, starting from the 477th weekly release on 3 February 1942, the weekly publishment of the Mickey Mouse comic book was also abruptly ended, and at the end of that same edition, the publication of "Tuffolino the agent of advertisment" was announced to replace Mickey Mouse following that date.
 The very last story of Mickey Mouse that was published in Fascist Italy's history was "Mickey Mouse in Love Trouble".
 The comic was finished in a hurrisome manner in the 44th weekly release with the 27 comic strips present in the original comic summarized in 5 explicative comic strips; this was done so the readers would be able to read the ending of the story and at the same time respect the orders directions given by the fascist regime, which demanded that starting from the 478th weekly publication there would not be any stories which involved Mickey Mouse.